nuxeo/doc.nuxeo.com-content/src/blog/speeding-up-the-android-emulator.md

 This will register your VM as a new device.
 You can now, directly from Eclipse, run and debug your application in the Android x86 VM.

-As you will see, the speed improvement is very very significant:
+As you will see, the speed improvement is **very** significant:
 - VM startup takes about 2s rather than 30s
-- Application run and debug is very fast (no lag like when using the ARM emulator).
+- Application run and debug time is very fast (no lag like when using the ARM emulator).

 ## Adding a SD card
 You can use the documentation provided by [http://www.android-x86.org/documents/sdcardhowto](http://www.android-x86.org/documents/sdcardhowto).